yjlou/simple-restful/README.md

 Simple RESTful server implemented by Python.
 Store data in filesystem.
 Support HTTP digest authentication.
 Support HTTPS.
-Good for personal and home home use.
+Good for personal and home use.

 # Highlights